 Preheat oven to 350*F. Combine one and one quarter cups flour, half a teaspoon baking soda, half a teaspoon baking powder, three quarter teaspoon salt, half cup butter, one third cup sugar, half cup brown sugar, two teaspoons vanilla, and one egg.
 Mix in desired amount of mix ins.
 (Try: chocolate chips, peanut butter chips, white chocolate chips, nuts, M&Ms, Reese’s Pieces, themed candy, crushed potato chips, crushed pretzels.)
 Place balls of dough on lined baking sheets and bake until golden brown, about fifteen minutes.
 Makes about a dozen cookies.
 Substitute gluten free flour for gluten free cookies.
 Double recipe and spread dough evenly in 9×9 greased cake pan and bake until toothpick test passed (about 20 minutes) for blondies.
 Freeze extra balls of dough on parchment paper until solid, then store in zipper bag to pop in oven later.

 Fill a bowl with cold water.
 Peel, half, and core pears and place them in the bowl.
-In a pot, combine one and a half cups red wine, three quarter cup sugar, two tablespoons lemon juice, zest of one lemon, two teaspoons vanilla, and two teaspoons cinnamon; bring to a boil, then reduce to a simmer.
+In a pot, combine one and a half cups red wine (or substitute), three quarter cup sugar, two tablespoons lemon juice, zest of one lemon (optional), two teaspoons vanilla, and two teaspoons cinnamon; bring to a boil, then reduce to a simmer.
 Add the pears and simmer for about ten minutes; flip and simmer for about eight minutes.
 Serve with ice cream and extra sauce.
+(For apples—cut large pieces instead of halving; reduce cook time—about seven minutes, flip, six minutes.)

 Peanut Butter (Thumbprint) Cookies